top of page

 THE WORK

-The emphasis was not on fixing people, but on strengthening leadership habits that shape culture.
+The emphasis was not on fixing people, but on strengthening leadership habits that drive consistent decisions, trust, and shape organizational culture.

 WHAT CHANGED